dimention/html-boilerplate-pdf/README.md

   -d, --render-delay [millis]            Delay before rendering the PDF (give HTML and CSS a chance to load) -o, --out [path]                       Path of where to save the PDF
 ```

+### TODO

+- convert tests from markdown-pdf to this module